-This easy seed crackers recipe is made with just 5 different types of seeds and water.
+This easy seed cracker recipe is made with just 5 different types of seeds and water.
 The result is a delicious, healthy, and tasty cracker.

-I've purchased similar crackers at Trader Joe's but I had no idea just how easy these are to make.
+I've purchased similar crackers at Trader Joe's, but I had no idea just how easy these are to make.
+They are gluten-free, give a great crunch, and look great on any meat and cheese board.

 Making Seed Crackers

-Basically, you combine seeds with water and spices and bake them into one giant cracker.
+Basically, you combine a variety of seeds with water and spices and bake them into one giant cracker.

 I used pumpkin, sunflower, white sesame, flax, and chia seeds.
 However, you could also use black sesame seeds, poppy seeds, hemp seeds, and other small seeds.
-Not only do they taste great but they contain healthy fats, fiber, protein, antioxidants, and lots of vitamins and minerals.
+Not only do they taste great, but they also contain healthy fats, fiber, protein, antioxidants, and lots of vitamins and minerals.

 Spread the mixture onto parchment paper on a cookie sheet and bake.